About the Program

 What You'll Learn

-- Demonstrate a broad, interdisciplinary understanding of social justice and ethics through an examination of diverse theoretical perspectives and texts.
+- Demonstrate a broad, interdisciplinary understanding of justice concepts and ethics through an examination of diverse theoretical perspectives and texts.

 - Critically engage with current justice studies literature while comprehending the methods of inquiry and research techniques used.

 - Develop critical, analytical, and integrative thinking skills, as well as social responsibility, ethical awareness, and a global consciousness.

 Liberal Education Courses